Compatibility degree of cluster complexes: Compatibility degree and its properties

 \end{definition} In \cite{cl2}, the compatibility degree is not defined by $\left[d_{ij;t'}^{B_t;t}\right]_+$ but $d_{ij;t'}^{B_t;t}$.
 We adopt this definition for simplicity of the notation.
-The following theorem is essential for Theorem \ref{classical-fcorrespondence}: \begin{theorem}[\cite{cp}*{Corollary 3.2}] We fix any root system $\Phi$ and its induced cluster algebra $\Acal(B(C_\Phi))$.
-For any cluster variable $x,x'$ we have
+The following theorem is essential for the proof of Theorem \ref{classical-fcorrespondence}: \begin{theorem}[\cite{cp}*{Corollary 3.2}] We fix any root system $\Phi$ and its induced cluster algebra $\Acal(B(C_\Phi))$.
+For any cluster variables $x$ and $x'$, we have